Restoring functionality and range of motion as well as maintaining occlusion are the primary goals of fixation of TMJ fractures.

-Biological surgical treatment of unilateral or bilateral fractures caudal to the 3rd mandibular molar tooth should be based on anatomical site, patient size and age, fracture configuration and desired function.
+Decision making on treatment of TMJ fractures is complex.
+It should be based on anatomical site, patient size and age, fracture configuration and desired function.
 CT imaging is essential.
-Skull or dental radiographs are not adequate to assess the extent of the fractures.
+Skull or dental radiographs are not adequate to assess the extent of TMJ fractures.

 Placement of anchors